-Custom Scripts allows you to make sweeping changes across your account very quickly by leveraging the ClearPoint API.
+Custom Scripts allows you to make sweeping changes across your account very quickly by leveraging the a custom scripting engine based on the ClearPoint API.
 Custom Scripts can be used to modify elements, summary reports, users, and more.
-This feature is very powerful so we strongly recommend reaching out to email@example.com before running your scripts.
+This feature is very powerful so we strongly recommend reaching out to firstname.lastname@example.org before running your scripts.
 The team will be able to advise you on your script and help you avoid potential pitfalls.

 Custom Scripting is an extremely helpful feature for automating repetitive actions within your account.
 It’s designed to save you lots of time on repeatable steps so that you can focus on your other responsibilities.
 It is intended for admins who perform a lot of account management and need to make widespread changes throughout their account.
 Bulk Changes, the evolution of Custom Scripts, should comprise the vast majority of your scripting needs.
 Custom Scripts are best for filling in the small gaps that Bulk Changes do not cover.
 Learn more about Bulk Changes here.